Mini Burger Buns

 Step by step process photos of mixing the flour, sugar, yeast and eggs.

 STEP 1.
-Sift the bread flour and milk powder into a mixing bowl.
-Add sugar and yeast.
-Pour in the milk and egg yolks (Image 1), then mix using a paddle attachment for about 20 minutes (Image 2).
-Once the dry ingredients are fully incorporated, add the butter and salt (Images 3, 4).
+Sift the bread flour and milk powder into the bowl of a stand mixer.
+Add the sugar and yeast.
+Pour in the milk and egg yolks (Image 1), then mix with the paddle attachment for about 20 minutes.
+Once the dough comes together, add the butter and salt (Image 2).
+Continue mixing until the dough is smooth, no longer sticky, and can be stretched into a thin membrane (windowpane stage) (Image 3).
+Shape the dough into a ball and place it in a lightly greased bowl (Image 4).
+Cover with plastic wrap and let it rise for about 40 minutes.

-Step by step process photos of showing the window pane and fermenting the dough.
+Step by step process photos of fermenting and shaping the dough.

-Step by step process photos of assembling the mini burger buns.
+Step by step process photos of shaping and preparing the mini burger buns to bake.

 Pro Tips